kube-logging/logging-operator/docs/configuration/plugins/outputs/kafka.md

 ### use_rdkafka (bool, optional) {#kafka-use_rdkafka}

-Use rdkafka of the output plugin.
+Use rdkafka2 instead of the legacy kafka2 output plugin.
+This plugin requires fluentd image version v1.16-4.9-full or higher.

 ### username (*secret.Secret, optional) {#kafka-username}